Key terms for Local Offer

 Reflects the principle that disabled people have choice and control over their own lives and have the right to enjoy the same civil rights as non-disabled people: to live in local communities with appropriate support.

-The Act makes clear who can make decisions in certain situations and how they should go about this, such as: healthcare treatment, where a person lives, and every day decision about personal care etc. For more information contact your keyworker, social worker or care manager or visit the Department of Health website.
+The Act makes clear who can make decisions in certain situations and how they should go about this, such as: healthcare treatment, where a person lives, and every day decisions about personal care, etc. For more information contact your keyworker, social worker or care manager or visit the Department of Health website.

 A visible or practical product, effect or consequence of a particular service intervention.
 For example, if a person wants to get a job, this is an outcome they want to achieve.
 The service/provision should help you in reaching this personal goal.

 If the customer is eligible to receive support from the council, they can be made aware of how much this support will cost.
 The cost of their individual package of care is called their personal budget.
 A customer may then choose to have this money via a Direct Payment or ask the local authority to arrange services on their behalf or have a mixture of council arranged services and a Direct Payment.
 Customers can use their personal budget to purchase services that meets their needs and desired outcomes.
 The choice to have a direct payment instead of a service is expanding into education and health services.
 Talk with your key worker regarding your personal circumstances.